China passes new personal data privacy law, to take effect Nov. 1 - Up News Info

 The laws arrive amid a broader regulatory tightening on industry from Chinese regulators, which have rattled companies large and small.

-In July, China’s Cyberspace Administration of China (CAC), its top cyberspace regulator, announced it would launch a probe into Chinese ride-haling giant Didi Global Inc for allegedly violating user privacy.
+In July, China’s Cyberspace Administration of China (CAC), its top cyberspace regulator, announced it would launch an investigation into Chinese ride-hailing giant Didi Global Inc for allegedly violating user privacy.

 On Tuesday, China’s State Administration for Market Regulation (SAMR) passed a sweeping set of rules aimed at improving fair competition, banning practices such as fake online reviews.